General Connections, Exponential Maps, and Second-order Differential Equations: Introduction

+\item A \textit{linear} connection on a vector bundle $(E,M,V,GL(V))$ over $M$ with model fiber $V$ is associated to a principal connection on the frame bundle with group $GL(V)$ \cite{E,P}.
+All others are \textit{nonlinear}, among which are the \textit{affine} connections with $G = A_n$.
+It is unfortunate that in the extant literature on nonlinear connections, for example \cite{Kw,Bar,V1,V2,D} all written well after \cite{E}, a nonlinear connection is defined to be a particular highly restricted type of connection on $TM -0$.

+\item A \textit{Koszul} connection is a linear operator of the type of a covariant derivative on a vector bundle.
+It gives rise to a linear connection on the vector bundle \cite{P}.

+\end{itemize} We are only concerned with finite-dimensional real vector bundles $E$ (vector spaces $V$), so $GL(V) \cong GL(n,\R) = GL_n$ with $n = \dim V$.
+Moreover, our only direct concern is when $E = TM$, so the principal bundle is $LM$, the bundle of linear frames, $n = \dim M$, and the connections are $G$-connections for a suitable subgroup $G\le GL_n$.
+All \textit{pseudoRiemannian} connections are linear connections of this last type \cite{O,P}.

 Since the fundamental work of Ehresmann \cite{E}, we have had a consistent terminology for connections on a manifold $M$.
-A connection on $M$ is a splitting $TTM =\V\ds\H$ where $\V$ is the canonical vertical bundle and $\H$ is a complementary subbundle called the horizontal bundle.
-If we regard $TM$ as an associated bundle of some principal $G$-bundle $P$ and if the connection is induced by a principal connection on $P$, then we call it a $G$-connection on $M$.
-Linear connections are those with $G = GL_n$ and all others are nonlinear, among which are the affine connections with $G = A_n$.
-It is unfortunate that in the extant literature on nonlinear connections, for example \cite{Kw,Bar,V1,V2,D}, all written well after \cite{E}, a nonlinear connection is {\em defined\/} to be a particular, highly restricted type of connection over $TM-0$.
-Note that we use the word in the original sense of Ehresmann.
+A connection on $M$ is a splitting $TTM =\V\ds\H$ where $\V$ is the natural vertical bundle and $\H$ is a complementary subbundle, the horizontal bundle.
+In this article, we continue our study of smooth general connections on the tangent bundle $TM$ of a smooth, paracompact, connected manifold $M$.
+We shall use ``nonlinear'' in the original sense of Ehresmann.

-Affine connections in particular have suffered from much confusion.
-The situation was only compounded by Cartan, for example \cite{C}, who called his connections on generalized spaces (manifolds) affine connections.
-Later, these came to be known as Cartan connections.
-All Cartan connections are Ehresmann connections with additional structure, but not all Ehresmann connections can be so realized \cite{S}.
-K. Freeman is preparing a more detailed history \cite{F}.
+Let us note that Bucataru and Miron \cite{BM} recently defined a completely different kind ofnonlinear connection \textit{via} a generalization of the Koszul procedure.
+They begin with the {\em assumption\/} that parallel transport is to be linear, construct from that a nonlinear covariant derivative operator, and thence a nonlinear connection.
+We do not begin with that, or any other such, assumption; instead, we begin with an arbitrary (smooth) nonlinear connection, and then construct a nonlinear covariant derivative operator {\em via\/} an extension of the connector procedure (Def.\,\ref{kap}).

 The geodesic spray in pseudoRiemannian geometry, the integral curves of which are the geodesics of the Levi-Civita connection, has played an important role; see, for example, \cite{BC,B}.
 Riemannian geometry has been a main thread of mathematics over the last century \cite{Ber}, and Finsler geometry has recently undergone somewhat of a revival \cite{A}.